vantage-sh/docs.vantage.sh/docs/savings_planner.md

 ### Raw Compute Spend

-Raw compute spend is defined as any spend on AWS services that is coverable by a Savings Plan or Reserved Instance.
+Raw compute spend is defined as any spend on AWS services that is coverable by a Savings Plan.
 This includes spending on services such as EC2, Lambda, ECS for Kubernetes, SageMaker, and Fargate ECS.

 To calculate the raw compute spend, Vantage sums the costs of all coverable services before applying any discounts from Savings Plans.
 For a given period, this can be expressed as: